deepskystacker/DSS/Installers/README.txt

 8. Make sure the installation deletes old versions of the Visual C++ Redistributable files from the installation directory.

+9. Bug fix: Open picture file should use the Linear transformation not log(Sqrt) so that the image is loaded correctly.

 Welcome to DeepSkyStacker 5.1.8
 ======================================